europace/kex-vorgang-update-api/README.md

 ### Update Fahrzeugkauf

+#### Hints

+* The `finanzierungszweck` of the Vorgang has to be `FAHRZEUGKAUF` otherwise no data of your request will be saved.
+* If the `finanzierungszweck` of the Vorgang is not `FAHRZEUGKAUF` and you try to update the Vorgang, you will receive an error message and no data of your request will be saved.
+* Changing the `finanzierungszweck` to another than `FAHRZEUGKAUF` will delete previously stored data.

 **updateFahrzeugkauf** ( vorgangsnummer: String!, fahrzeugkauf: [Fahrzeugkauf](#fahrzeugkauf)! ) -> [BasicResponse](#basicresponse)!

 > This mutation is for updating the [Fahrzeugkauf](#fahrzeugkauf) of a Vorgang.